 And I’m crying.

 This is all I could write last night before deciding it’s enough.

-I was not going to let myself drown in my ‘sorrows’ while people around the world were dealing with much more heart-breaking stuff in silence.
+I was not going to let myself drown in my ‘sorrows’.

 So I sat down and started thinking about the ways to improve my own mood when no one else was around to cheer me up.

 well, welcome to #adulting101.

 It was time to consult my holy bible 59 Seconds: Change Your Life in Under a Minute by Richard Wiseman.
 Because you know, all I could handle was 1 minute of work to boost my mood 📖 .
 Boy, was I wrong.

 So I did that.
 I skimmed through the pages of “happiness” chapter and got the gist:

 I had to write some gratitude journal entries.